livingsocial/rake-pipeline/README.markdown

 input files as `UTF-8`, which obviously will not work on binary data.

+# Preview Server

+To start up the preview server, run `rakep`.
+This will start up a server that automatically recompiles files for you on the fly and serves up the files you need.

+This should allow you to have a single index.html file pointing at the same files in both development and production.

 # Encodings

 If a filter does not specify that it processes binary files,